avr1h/avr1h.github.io/_posts/2024-08-12-collection-memorial.md

     </div>
 </div>

-### Bayonet - MADVILLIAN
+### Bayonet - MADVILLAIN
 Something about the sprazzatura of the Bayonet's animation screams perfection to me.
 GOAT knife?
-Could be, but Madvilliany sure is a GOAT album.
+Could be, but Madvillainy sure is a GOAT album.

 <div class="row mt-3 text-center">
     <div class="col-sm mt-3 mt-md-0" style="max-width: 35%; margin: auto;">